 Dwell Community Church encourages people of all beliefs and persuasions to investigate what the Bible teaches.
 There is no official membership at Dwell.
+For more details about Dwell, see our emphases.
 However, we consider a number of biblical doctrines to be central to our faith and vital to the integrity of all aspects of our ministry.
 We affirm significant historic creeds of the church, such as the Apostles Creed and the Nicene Creed.

 The Bible is the inspired word of God.
 The 66 books which constitute the Bible are entirely reliable and truthful, and the Bible stands as the central authority over our lives, our faith and the direction of our church.

-We are committed to standard formulations of biblical inspiration such as the "Chicago Statement on Biblical Inerrancy, and Hermeneutics."
+We are committed to standard formulations of biblical inspiration such as the "Chicago Statement on Biblical Inerrancy" and the "Chicago Statement on Biblical Hermeneutics."
 (2 Timothy 3:16; Matthew 5:18)

 Three persons eternally share the Divine Nature.
 The Bible refers to these persons as the Father, the Son and the Holy Spirit.
 God is both self-existent and personal.
 (John 14:10, 26; 15:26)

 Jesus Christ, the Son, is fully God and fully human.
 He lived a sinless life, died for the sins of humankind, was resurrected bodily on the third day, ascended into heaven and is coming again as King and Judge.